awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 }
 ```

-## Output Format of a Lambda Function for Proxy Integration<a name="api-gateway-simple-proxy-for-lambda-output-format"></a>
+## Output format of a Lambda function for proxy integration<a name="api-gateway-simple-proxy-for-lambda-output-format"></a>

 In Lambda proxy integration, API Gateway requires the backend Lambda function to return output according to the following JSON format: